2016 NTENny Award Winners

 Organize your event, re-design your website, and remember the Circuit Rider days: Birgit Pauli-Haack

 Birgit Pauli-Haack, co-founder of Relevanza, Inc., brings over 18 years of web development and web community expertise to the company.
 With her other company, Pauli Systems, LC, also headquartered in Naples, Florida she has been providing interactive, user-friendly, web-based business applications and server administration services to an array of corporate, nonprofit and private clients, both international and domestic since 2002.

-In addition to leading her companies, Birgit is an active member of the web community and provides pro bono technology products and services to local non-profit organizations.
+In addition to leading her companies, Birgit is an active member of the web community and provides pro bono technology products and services to local nonprofit organizations.
 She has been technology leader with the Naples Free-Net since 1998 and is the immediate Past President.
-She organized in 2010 its NFN4Good nonprofits support and education program, teaching WordPress, CiviCRM and other open-source software.
+She organized its NFN4Good nonprofit support and education program in 2010, teaching WordPress, CiviCRM, and other open-source software.
 Birgit is also coordinator of WordPress Meetup SWFL and the nonprofit NFN4Good TechClub, supported by NTEN Community as well as TechSoup Global’s Netsquared.
 Birgit is a Netsquared Regional Ambassador 2015.